EllisDon : Awarded Phase I of the Burnaby Hospital Redevelopment

 Futhermore, Phase 1 will include an expansion of the emergency department, operating and procedure rooms and other support areas.

-With $578.2 million in funding from the Province and $34 million from the Burnaby Hospital Foundation, Phase 1 of the redevelopment will cost approximately $612 million.
+With funding from the Province and the Burnaby Hospital Foundation, Phase 1 of the redevelopment will cost approximately $612 million.

 Construction on Phase 2 of the redevelopment, which includes building the second patient-care tower with 160 beds and a new cancer treatment centre, is expected to begin in 2025, once the business plan is approved.
 The redevelopment will be among the Province's largest health-care investments at a cost of $1.4 billion.
 The provincial government announced the approval of the Burnaby Hospital Redevelopment Project on Sept.
 3, 2019.
 The last major upgrade to the Burnaby Hospital was more than 40 years ago.